The Cybernance Platform – Key Users

 Cybernance Platform Users

-Cybernance creates successes by enabling collaboration.
+Cybernance creates success by enabling collaboration.
 Cybersecurity is more than a technology issue: effective cyber risk management happens when there is common ground between a diverse set of leaders and stakeholders.

 How can internal auditors deliver objective assurance about cyber risk to the board?